reuben-johnson

 About

-Australian/American pianist Reuben Johnson has repeatedly proved himself as a versatile and sensitive musician in both collaborative and solo endeavours.
-In 2024, Reuben is undertaking his third year at the Australian National Academy of Music (ANAM), continuing his studies with Timothy Young.
+Reuben Johnson is an Australian pianist and organist who has repeatedly proved himself as a versatile and sensitive musician in both collaborative and solo endeavours.
+Reuben graduated from the Australian National Academy of Music in 2024, studying piano with Timothy Young, and holds a Bachelor of Music from Griffith University, Queensland, from 2021.
+Reuben has also received mentorship from Paavali Jumppanen and Daniel de Borah.

-Reuben has consistently won awards at national and international events.
-These include the Ursala Hoff Award for the best performance of a classical work in an ANAM recital (2022) and first place at the Bolder Bach Festival’s Online Bach Competition (2021), where he was the only Australian prize-winner.
+Reuben has consistently won awards from national and international events.
+These include: winner of the best chamber performance at ANAM in 2024, for Smalley’s Horn Trio with, Maddie Aarons and Liam Pilgrim; The Ursala Hoff award for the best performance of a classical work in an ANAM recital in 2022; and first prize in the university category of the Bolder Bach Festival’s Online Bach Competition 2020, where he was the only Australian prize-winner.

 Sign up for all the latest AYO news straight to your inbox